List of Case Closed characters

 Many of the main characters as they appear in the anime.
 Top row from left to right: Vodka, Vermouth, Korn, Gin, Kaito Kid, Herschel Agasa, Harley Hartwell, Richard Moore, Joseph Meguire, Masumi Sera, Wataru Takagi, Miwako Sato, Booker Kudo, Vivian Kudo, Toru Amuro, Jodie Starling, James Black, Shuichi Akai, and Subaru Okiya.
 Bottom row from left to right: Chianti, Kazuya Toyama, George Kojima, Conan Edogawa, Amy Yoshida, Rachel Moore, Serena Sebastian, Mitch Tsuburaya, Jimmy Kudo, Anita Hailey, and André Camel.

 A relationship diagram for the main characters as they appear in the second episode of the live-action drama series.

 The manga series Case Closed, also known as Detective Conan, features a large cast of fictional characters created by Gosho Aoyama.
 Set in modern-day Japan, it follows amateur high school detective Jimmy Kudo as he solves cases in an episodic fashion while in his childhood body and under the alias Conan Edogawa.
 He is joined by childhood friend Rachel Moore and her father Richard, who runs a detective agency.
-Throughout the series, Conan interacts and befriends many characters from various groups: the Tokyo Metropolitan Police, the local police in Conan's prefecture; the Junior Detective League, a group of children who solve mysteries for their clients; and the FBI.
+Throughout the series, Conan interacts with and befriends many characters from various groups: the Tokyo Metropolitan Police, the local police in Conan's prefecture; the Junior Detective League, a group of children who solve mysteries for their clients; and the FBI.
 He also befriends a few individuals who know of his true identity: Dr. Agasa, who provides Jimmy with various spy gadgets; Harley Hartwell, a fellow high school detective from Osaka; and Anita Hailey, the original developer of the poison that turned him, and her, into children.

 The manga is licensed by Viz Media while the anime adaptation was first licensed and dubbed by Funimation, then later dubbed by the Macias Group and released on Tubi, followed by a dub of select episodes by Studio Nano and released on Crunchyroll and Netflix.
 Funimation and Viz have Americanized many character names, with both companies using different names or spellings for the same characters on several occasions.
 Other English releases such as the manga published in Singapore by Shogakukan Asia, the anime streaming on Tubi, the curated dub on Crunchyroll and Netflix, and the home videos dubbed by Bang Zoom!
 Entertainment and released through Discotek Media romanize the Japanese names.

 The list follows the names as presented by the Viz Media manga.